Yagiz2873/Pandas_3/README.md

 We can use .drop() method to remove some columns or row from dataset.
 We should add 'inplace=True' expression to affect main dataset from this change.
 Also I've created some new functions and use them with conditions and loops altogether.

 That's all for now :) .
 I couldn't add my Excel files because of the privacy of data and you can see all the dataset in Excel.
-I will be adding my project files as well as my other files about unsupervised and supervised learning but I could mention about them in job interview too :)
+I will be adding my project files as well as my other files about unsupervised and supervised learning but I could mention about all of these (Excel,ML and project) at job interview too :)